How to close down a limited company

 If the company cannot pay its debts, it will ultimately enter into one of the different types of insolvency proceedings.
 This usually involves an insolvency practitioner either taking over the company in order to keep it running while its finances can be restructured, or selling off the company assets in an attempt to raise money to pay the creditors.
 The conduct of the directors may also be investigated.
 More information is available on the Insolvency Service website.

-Assuming that the company is not troubled by any such debt issues, there is a simplified way of closing it down.
+Assuming that the company can pay all of its debts, there is a simplified way of closing it down.
 In a typical case, the steps would be as follows:

 If any vehicles or equipment have been bought on any form of hire purchase, leasing or finance agreement, then the finance company should be contacted to establish the options for ending the agreement early.